juihanamshet/ALS_RDP_Documentation/tutorial-rdp-connection-for-mac/RDP Connection for Mac.md

 ---
-title: Connect to a Linux Virtual Machine User Interface using RDP on a Mac  | Microsoft Docs
+title: Connect to a Virtual Machine User Interface using RDP on a Mac  | Microsoft Docs
-description: In this tutorial, you, as a student, connect to a Linux Virtual Machine (VM) User Interface (UI) via a Mac computer.
+description: In this tutorial, you, as a student, connect to a Virtual Machine (VM) User Interface (UI) via a Mac computer.
 services: devtest-lab, lab-services, virtual-machines
 documentationcenter: na
 author: